Rose Ayling-Ellis

-Early life
+Early life and education

-Ayling-Ellis was born on 17 November 1994, in Hythe, Kent and grew up in Hythe.
+Rose Lucinda Ayling-Ellis was born on 17 November 1994, in Hythe, Kent, where she grew up with her older brother, Jacob.
 She was born deaf.
+Her parents separated when she was five months old.

-As a child, she took part in a filming weekend run by the National Deaf Children's Society.
-During the weekend, she met deaf film director Ted Evans, who later cast her in his award-winning short film The End.
-She then applied to Deafinitely Youth Theatre.
+She attended the Christ Church, Church of England High School in Ashford, Kent.
+As a child, she took part in a filming weekend organised by the National Deaf Children's Society.
+During the weekend, she met deaf film director Ted Evans, who later cast her in his 2011 short film The End, which marked her acting debut.
+She then joined the Deafinitely Youth Theatre, and concurrently studied fashion design at the University for the Creative Arts, graduating in 2016.